core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Supporting Observe ###

-If Observe {{RFC7641}} is supported, for each newly started observation, the client MUST store the value of the 'kid' parameter from the original Observe request.
+If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

-The client MUST NOT update the stored value, even in case it is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}).
+* The client MUST store the value of the 'kid' parameter from the original Observe request, if it intends to keep the observation active beyond a possible change of Sender ID.
+Even in case the client is individually rekeyed and receives a new Sender ID from the Group Manager (see {{new-sender-id}}), the client MUST NOT update the stored value associated to the ongoing observation.

+* The client MUST store the value of the 'kid context' from the original Observe request, if it intends to keep the observation active beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
+That is, upon establishing a new Security Context with a new ID Context as Gid (see {{new-sec-context}}), the client MUST NOT update the stored value associated to the ongoing observation.

 ## Verifying the Request ## {#ssec-verify-request}